-Basic Policy on Internal Control
+Basic Policy on Internal Control (for FY2021)

 The Internal Control System at Dentsu is designed to encourage compliance among directors, executive officers, and employees while it supports continuous corporate development as the Company strives to meet its social responsibilities.